paularmstrong/build-tracker/docs/docs/installation.md

 ```

 Your build stats will be uploaded to Build Tracker now.
 Be sure to upload more than one build to start getting the benefits out of the delta-based comparisons that Build Tracker provides!

+## Recipes and Guides

+Want to do more with Build Tracker?
+Follow along in the [Guides](guides/guides.md) section of this documentation.